maryi/CSCW-Project/Project report/ReportDocument.md

 ### 2. Strategy and Methods

-MatchMaker Application is a recommendation system that intends to help users selecting appropriate collaborative tools based on the articulation of their work through the MoCA framework.
+MatchMaker Application is a recommendation system that aims to help users selecting appropriate collaborative tools based on the articulation of their work through the MoCA framework.
 In particular, the application allows any user to describe the type of collaborative work to be done and our application suggests appropriate tools.
 This function is identified as the first user requirement: *UR1: Searching for an application*.
 Additionally, MatchMaker Application allows users to register collaborative computer-based tools in the system database, as a mechanism to help populate the recommendation system.
-Similarly, this function is identified as the second user requirement: *UR2: Registering an application*.
-Figure 3 and 4 show a preliminary interface mockup for UR1 and UR2 respectively.
+This function is identified as the second user requirement: *UR2: Registering an application*.
+Figure 3 and 4 show a preliminary interface mock-up for UR1 and UR2 respectively.
+Note that the vocabulary of the MoCA dimensions were adapted to be more colloquial in the web page for user friendliness.

 | <img src="https://raw.githubusercontent.com/maryi/CSCW-Project/master/Images/Find%20app1.3.png" width="300">                 |
 |--------------------------------------------------------|